orbital-skylab/.github/profile/README.md

     - Backend
         - ssh into VM
         - `cd Desktop/skylab-backend`
-        - `pm2 start npm --name skylab-frontend -- run start`
+        - `pm2 start npm --name skylab-backend -- run start`
 - The applications can be stopped/reloaded or even deleted via `pm2 <stop/reload/delete> <skylab-frontend/skylab-backend>`
     - eg; `pm2 reload skylab-backend`
 - The status of both applications can be monitored via `pm2 monit`